Travel Credit Cards

 When paying at a shop, restaurant, hotel, or when withdrawing from a cashpoint overseas, you'll likely be asked if you want to pay in pounds or the local currency when you use your card.

-If you pay in pounds, the retailer does the currency conversion instead of your card provider.
+If you pay in pounds, the retailer converts the currency instead of your card provider.
 As a result, the conversion rates are often poor, leaving you out of pocket.

-When you pay in the local currency, your card will do the conversion.
-The conversion rate should be unbeatable if you have one of the best travel credit cards.
+When you pay in the local currency, your card converts the amount.
+If you have one of the best travel credit cards, the conversion rate should be unbeatable.

 Can I get a travel credit card with bad credit?

 Bad credit is a term used to describe a poor credit history.
-You'll likely need a mid to high credit rating to get a travel credit card.
+You'll likely need a fair to good credit rating to get a travel credit card.

-To be approved for a travel credit card, you'll need to improve your credit rating by taking positive actions to improve your credit report.
+To be approved for a travel credit card, you may need to improve your credit rating by taking positive actions to improve your credit report.

 Are travel cards covered by section 75?